Home icon as a Jester's castle

 3. Understand the Flow of the Wall

 Observing the rhythm of the wall, when tiles repeat or when discards cluster by suit, helps you predict opponents’ hands and optimise your own timing.
 It’s this predictive awareness that separates seasoned players from beginners.
+Late in a round, the odds of drawing what you need drop as tiles left decrease, so what’s left to play for should shape whether you stay aggressive or protect your hand with more cautious discards.

 4. Master Defence: Knowing When Not to Win

-RECOGNISE SAFE DISCARDS & DANGEROUS TILES, COUNT THE DORA & BONUS TILES, OBSERVE OPPONENTS' DISCARDS & BODY LANGUAGE & ADAPT YOUR STRATEGY TO THE MAHJONG VARIANT
+Mahjong Tips: RECOGNISE SAFE DISCARDS & DANGEROUS TILES, COUNT THE DORA & BONUS TILES, OBSERVE OPPONENTS' DISCARDS & BODY LANGUAGE & ADAPT YOUR STRATEGY TO THE MAHJONG VARIANT

-5. Recognise Safe Discards and Dangerous Tiles
+5. Recognise Safe Discard Tiles and Dangerous Tiles

 6. Count the Dora and Bonus Tiles